A Founder's Guide to 15 Active Biotech VCs

 • Founded: 1849

-• Notable investments: Arrakis Therapeutics, Artios Pharma, Rhythm Pharmaceuticals, Medtronic
+• Notable portfolio companies: Arrakis Therapeutics, Artios Pharma, Rhythm Pharmaceuticals, Medtronic

 You can refer to their website here.